 Let’s talk soft and chewy.
 Peanut Butter Heath Cookies are soft and chewy because they are loaded with two cups of peanut butter!
 That is DOUBLE the “typical” amount of peanut butter in a standard peanut butter cookie.
 They also have a full cup of brown sugar, which also adds moisture to the batter.

 Heath English Toffee Bits!
 These are seriously AWESOME!
 I can’t wait to add them to more recipes and I already have a few up my sleeve.
 If you are a Heath fan these are a serious MUST in your baking repertoire.
-Peanut Butter Heath Cookies use the entire 8 ounce bag of Heath English Toffee Bits, which amounts to about 1 and 1/3 cup.
-No measuring cup needed, just dump the whole bag in!
+Peanut Butter Heath Cookies use the entire 8-ounce bag of Heath English Toffee Bits, which amounts to about 1 and ⅓ cups.
+No measuring cup is needed, just dump the whole bag in!